Perrysburg Township, Wood County, Ohio: Government

-Board of trustees meetings, which are open to the public, are held on the 1st and 3rd Wednesdays at 4:00 p.m. at the Town Hall.
+Board of trustees meetings, which are open to the public, are held on the 1st and 3rd Wednesdays at 4:00 p.m. at the Township Building.

 Perrysburg Township offices are composed of the following: Administration, Emergency Medical Services, Fire, Police, Recreation, Road Maintenance, and Zoning.

 Education

 Primary and secondary education

 There are four school districts whose boundaries include parts of Perrysburg Township: